exakat/exakat-docs/Reference/Rules/Typehints/CouldBeType.rst

 Could Be Type
 +++++++++++++

-  This is a generic analysis, that applies common behavior when searching for types.
+  This is a generic analysis, that applies common patterns when searching for types.
+It should not be used directly.

 Specs
 _____